 This report was made possible by funding from the Department of Treasury Competitive Grant Assistance Program through a grant received by the Alliance for Economic Success.
-Information gathered for this project is largely sourced from northwest Lower Michigan residents currently active in the regional food system surveys.
-Input from these stakeholders invaluably shaped this project, and the author is appreciative of their assistance.
+Information gathered for this project is largely sourced from the opinions of northwest Lower Michigan residents currently active in the regional food system that completed surveys and participated in interviews.
+Input from these stakeholders has invaluably shaped this project, and the author is appreciative of their assistance.